 Kitchen splashbacks are a perfect example of how kitchen planning and interior design have become intertwined.
-Lifted from a purely practical role – it is, after all, about protecting the walls from hob and sink splashes – these days, kitchen splashback ideas make more of a statement piece, sporting a new choice of luxe materials along with the revival of some old favourites.
+Elevated from a purely practical role – it is, after all, about protecting the walls from hob and sink splashes – these days, kitchen splashback ideas make more of a statement.

-In addition to worktops, it’s quite often the first element that’s noticed when walking into a kitchen, so designers are keen to make it count.
+In addition to worktops, splashbacks are quite often the first element that’s noticed when walking into a kitchen, so designers are keen to make it count.

 Check out our kitchen channel for more great kitchen decorating ideas and inspiration